 - When using a pesticide, carefully read the label and follow all manufacturer instructions.
 Use it only as directed.

 The two best ways to keep ants out of your house is to seal as many entrances they use as you can, as well as remove the incentive for their invasion by properly sealing food and cleaning up crumbs and other tasty bits that often attract them inside.

 Seal cracks around doors, windows or anywhere there's a way for them to get in.
 Use clear silicone caulk on the exterior walls to create an ant-proof seal.
-To learn how to properly use caulk, see the project Apply Sealant and Caulk Properly.
+To learn how to properly use caulk, see the project Sealing and Caulking Tips.
 You may not be able to fill every crack, but concentrating on areas around windows and doors will definitely give you a leg up on the invaders.
 Also, try using house perimeter protection such as Ortho® Home Defense Max spray or granules.
 This type of product is applied outside around the base of your home to keep insects away for an extended amount of time.